 - Food and water as once you get off the bus you are unlikely to find any shops.

-The Maragua Crater definitely ranks as one of my favourite Bolivia trekking destinations.
+The Maragua Crater definitely ranks as one of my favourite Bolivian trekking destinations.
 The route has spectacular panoramic views of the strange, multi-coloured swirling rocks of the crater, a stretch of fossilised dinosaur footprints, 2,000-year-old cave paintings and a section of well-preserved Inca trail – although how much you see of all this does depend on which path you choose.

 I’ve previously written about how you can walk to the Maragua Crater from the Virgen de Chataquila, via the cave paintings at Incamachay and Pumamachay and the dinosaur footprints at Niñu Mayu, before ending in Potolo.

 Along the route, you pass the village of Maragua itself, where you’ll find a small hospedaje (very basic hostel-style accommodation) which is impossible to be book ahead of time but it’s unlikely you’ll find it full – just ask at one of the shops to speak to the señor who runs the accommodation and who’ll charge a small fee for you to stay (cooking facilities and a working toilet are included).

-By following the river that cuts through the village you’ll arrive at the Garganta de Diablo, a crashing waterfall depending on which season you’re visiting and you can also see and buy the strikingly coloured traditional weavings of the local women.
+By following the river that cuts through the village you’ll arrive at the Garganta de Diablo, at times a crashing waterfall (depending on in which season you visit) and you can also see and buy the strikingly coloured traditional weavings of the local women.
 Again, ask in one of the two shops or speak to any one you meet in the village as they’ll be able to point you in the right direction.

 There’s also a village school and library run by US-founded NGO, Biblioworks which is where I spent a few weeks volunteering during my seven months in Sucre.
 If you want to learn more about this tiny school and living in one of the most remote parts of Bolivia then read my article about volunteering in Maragua.